Fairy Tale (Michael Wong album): Composition and singles

-The music video accompanying Fairy Tale has been the subject of heated debate.
+The music video accompanying "Fairy Tale" has been the subject of heated debate.
 It depicts Wong playing the song at a concert, transmitted to a girl in a hospital bed by phone.
 Intermittent flashbacks during the song reveal that she had a nosebleed before collapsing.
 She was most likely suffering from some form of cancer.
 At the conclusion of the video, she dies, and a voice-over says, "When the whole world ignores me, only you can never ignore me okay?"

-As of 2021, the song is celebrated as a cult classic among the overseas Chinese community, often described as the one Mandarin song that everyone knows, regardless of how strong or weak their link to Chinese culture is.
-This is especially prevalent on the widely popular Facebook group Subtle Asian Traits.